antronerds/r2-tutorials/docs/Using_TheGenome_Browser_Annotations.md

 ---

 ### Hi-C Domains (Literature)
-**Description:** Topologically associating domains (TADs) identified from Hi-C chromosome conformation capture experiments, as reported across multiple publications.
+**Description:** Topologically associating domains (TADs) identified from Hi-C chromosome conformation capture experiments.
 TADs are megabase-scale regions of preferential self-interaction that compartmentalize the genome into structural and regulatory units.
 TAD boundaries are enriched for CTCF binding sites and often coincide with housekeeping genes and tRNA genes.
 [21]

 ---

 ### Homer Known Motifs (Genome)
-**Description:** "These tracks display motif positions genome-wide for human and mouse.
-They are based on HOMER-motifs, and certainly miss many 'weak' binding sites and incorrectly predict others.
-However, the predictions can still serve as a useful guide to where factors are likely to bind."
+**Description:** Genome-wide positions of known transcription factor binding motifs, predicted with HOMER.
+Motif-based predictions of this kind will miss weaker binding sites and will produce some false positives, so the track is best used as a guide to where a factor is likely to bind rather than as a definitive binding map.
 HOMER (Hypergeometric Optimization of Motif EnRichment) is a suite of tools for motif discovery and ChIP-seq analysis.
 This track shows predicted genome-wide binding locations for known transcription factor motifs.
 [22]

 ---